Application Checklist

 • Narrative assessment

 Within the application, you may provide the name and email address of a teacher, counselor, community leader or employer who can attest to your social maturity and academic performance.
-We strongly suggest you submit a recommendation if any of the criteria below pertain to you (If none of the criteria pertain to you, you do not need to submit a recommendation.):
+We strongly suggest you submit a recommendation if any of the criteria below pertain to you:

-• Summer@Brown program and will be under the age of 15 as of June 18, 2023
+• Interest in Summer@Brown, or a specific course offering within Summer@Brown, and will be under the age of 15 as of June 16, 2024

-• STEM for Rising 9th and 10th Graders program and will be under the age of 14 as of June 18, 2023
+• Interest in STEM for Rising 9th and 10th Graders program, or a specific course offering, and will be under the age of 14 as of June 16, 2024

-• Any of the Brown Environmental Leadership Lab (BELL) programs
+• Interest in the Brown Environmental Leadership Lab (BELL) offerings

-• Any of the Brown Experiential Education (BEE)
+• Interest in the Brown Experiential Education (BEE) offerings

-• Have inconsistent grades — any grades of C or below
+• Inconsistent grades—any grades of C or below

 Please note that a recommendation is required to accompany all Pre-Baccalaureate Program applications.

-Upon entering this information, an email containing a recommendation form will be sent to the recommender.
+Upon entering this information into the application form, an email containing a recommendation form will be sent to the recommender.

-Please note: If you indicate you will be submitting a recommendation, we will only accept our recommendation form and your application will not be considered complete until we receive the recommendation.
+Please note: If you indicate you will be submitting a recommendation, we will only accept our recommendation form.
+Applications will not be considered complete until we receive the recommendation.

 Applicants for whom English is not their primary language, should give serious consideration to their level of English language proficiency.
-Brown Pre-College provides both academic challenges typical of college-level study and opportunities to experience the social aspects of college life in the United States.
-A high degree of proficiency in English — equivalent to what would be expected of a first-year undergraduate — is crucial to having a successful experience.
+Brown University's Pre-College Program provides both academic challenges typical of college-level study and opportunities to experience the social aspects of college life in the United States.
+A high degree of proficiency in English—equivalent to what would be expected of a first-year undergraduate—is crucial to having a successful experience.

-Students who participate in Brown’s Pre-College programs must have a strong command of the English language in order to succeed in academic study, involving the ability to:
+Students who participate in Brown University's Pre-College Program must have a strong command of the English language in order to succeed in academic study, involving the ability to:

 • Speak clearly and coherently on a variety of topics